Goldman Closes Purchase of RIA Catering to Mass Affluent

-Despite its interest in distributing more of its asset management products directly to internal customers, Solomon indicated that Goldman will be more of an opportunistic acquirer of wealth-management firm than an avid pursuer of them.
+Despite its interest in distributing more of its asset management products directly to internal customers, Solomon indicated that Goldman will be more of an opportunistic acquirer of wealth-management firms than an avid pursuer of them.

 United Capital “came up for sale, we looked at it, we thought it was a really good fit to accelerate our business, so we decided to act on it,” he said in answer to an analyst’s question on the firm’s appetite for mass-affluent expansion.